maddiemthompson7/Econ-103-Summer-Project/README.md

 One variable we could not control for is physical inactivity???, which is plausibly related to both smoking rates and poor health. **Something something estimate omitted variable
 **

 We found an association across our 3,142 observed counties, **not causation**.
 We do not claim that smoking causes worse health outcomes.
-Nothing here shows that a county which lowered its smoking rate would see its health outcomes improve **(keep or delete this last sentence).**
+There is no evidence that a county which lowered its smoking rates would see its health outcomes improve.

 \clearpage